gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 ### Python exec and locals

-Python exposes runtime access to its own interpreter.
+First, we need a way to run cells.
+Fortunately, Python exposes runtime access to its own interpreter.
 You can define some code as a string and execute it with the built-in `exec` function.

 ```python
 from contextlib import redirect_stderr, redirect_stdout